Piers Robinson

 Piers Gregory Robinson (born 1970) is a British academic researcher in the field of media studies.
 He is also a co-director of the Organisation for Propaganda Studies and a founder of the Working Group on Syria, Propaganda and Media (SPM).
 He has authored a number of publications on the CNN effect.
-He has attracted criticism for disputing the use of chemical weapons in the Syrian Civil War.
+He has attracted controversy and criticism for disputing the Ba'athist Syrian government's responsibility for the use of chemical weapons in the Syrian Civil War.

 Education and career

 Robinson received his PhD from the University of Bristol in 2000, with a thesis titled The News Media and Intervention.
 He was a lecturer in political communication at the University of Liverpool from 1999 to 2005 and senior lecturer in international politics at The University of Manchester from 2005 to 2015.
 He was the chair in Politics, Society and Political Journalism at The University of Sheffield until he left his post in 2019 citing "professional goals and personal circumstances".
 According to the Huffington Post, in 2018 Robinson "wrote a glowing review of a book titled '9/11 Unmasked' by David Ray Griffin, a leading figure in the so-called 9/11 truther movement".